dlymarg/tiger-bball/README.md

 <img src="/images/event_dict.png" width="900">

-The play-by-play data are quantified using statistician Dean Oliver's [Four Factors](https://statsbylopez.files.wordpress.com/2016/01/jqas-2007-3-3-1070.pdf), which identifies important factors in a basketball game.
+After storing all play-by-play data in a dictionary, we can perform calculations on the dataset.
+Some examples of calculations we can perform are in the file `examples.v1.ipynb`.
+For the purposes of our analysis, we quantify the data using statistician Dean Oliver's [Four Factors](https://statsbylopez.files.wordpress.com/2016/01/jqas-2007-3-3-1070.pdf), which identifies important factors in a basketball game.
 We generate Four Factors statistics for each player (a Four Factors _profile_) to implement our analysis.
 This requires us to perform computations based on the extracted data, such as effective field goal percentage, turnovers per possession, and offensive rebound percentage.
 These computations are calculated for each on-court player over a selected 10-minute interval.
 The time intervals we use for each half are (in MM:SS format) 20:00-10:00, 15:00-05:00, and 10:00-00:00.
 We also compute a variation of the plus/minus statistic, which takes the difference of the points Towson scores from the points Towson's opponent scores over the selected time interval (e.g., if Towson scores 10 points and their opponent scores 7 points over a 10-minute interval, the plus/minus statistic over this interval would yield 3 points).
 The implementation of the Four Factors and plus/minus statistic are discussed in the next section (on data visualization).

 Every Four Factors profile is stored in a numpy array.
 The elements in the numpy array are in the following order: field goals attempted, effective field goal percentage, turnovers per possession, offensive rebound percentage, number of fouls, and effective free throw percentage.